hernantz/blog/content/its-the-competition-stupid.md

 Anyone can choose base on whatever is their motivation and possibilities.
 * There are other things that don't allow other alternatives to co-exist.
 Governments are the most representative example of this kind.

-I'm considering the government as an organization that defines rules and takes measures that are for all to obey or comply.
 Centralized and external decision making doesn't seem like a good idea.
 Governments should be as atomic as possible.

-Every policy that any organization imposes is an experiment basically.
-If the organization affects too many people, the experiment feels a lot like puting all the eggs in the same basket.

 ### Governments are run by politicians
 Governments are the opium of the people.